 Before creating a digital product, research what your target audience is looking for.
 Check best-selling items on digital platforms to see what’s in demand.

-If you’re selling templates, e-books, or courses, make sure they solve a problem or add real value.
+If you’re selling templates, digital art, or courses, make sure they solve a problem or add real value.
 The more useful your product is, the more likely customers will buy and recommend it.

 Optimize Product Listings